NLnetLabs/rpki-doc/source/rpki/securing-bgp.rst

 In addition to the origin AS and the prefix, the ROA contains a maximum length (maxLength) value.
 This is an attribute that a *route* object in RPSL doesn't have.
-Described in `RFC 6482 <https://tools.ietf.org/html/rfc6482>`_, the maxLength specifies the maximum length of the IP address prefix that the AS is authorised to advertise.
+Described in :rfc-reference:`6482`, the maxLength specifies the maximum length of the IP address prefix that the AS is authorised to advertise.
 This gives the holder of the prefix control over the level of deaggregation an AS is allowed to do.

 For example, if a ROA authorises a certain AS to originate 192.0.1.0/24 and the maxLength is set to /25, the AS can originate a single /24 or two adjacent /25